Google Genomics adds Broad Institute's DNA analysis toolkit

-NEW YORK (Reuters) - Google Genomics, the cloud-based computing business that is racing to increase its share of online DNA analytics, on Wednesday began offering a cloud service version of the popular DNA analysis software from the Broad Institute, a biomedical research organization.
+NEW YORK, June 24 (Reuters) - Google Genomics, the cloud-based computing business that is racing to increase its share of online DNA analytics, on Wednesday began offering a cloud service version of the popular DNA analysis software from the Broad Institute, a biomedical research organization.

 The Broad Institute is made up of scientists from Harvard University, MIT and Harvard-affiliated hospitals.
 Its Genomic Analysis Tool Kit, or GATK, is used to analyze genomic sequencing data and has been downloaded 20,000 times by researchers and businesses, Broad’s Chief Operating Officer Samantha Singer said in an interview.